EwaReports/Shop_Sales_Margin_Analysis_Dashboard/README.md

 Patch Kit/8 is the most frequently purchased product

-Bikes category generated is the most popular
+Bikes was the most frequently purchased product category based on the number of sales orders

 In October 2025 recorded the highest sales amount